R Adams Cowley: Publications

-Papers and memorabilia collected by the University of Utah.

 Education

 Before he obtained his M.D. degree, Cowley studied in and graduated from the Layton Public Schools of Layton, Utah and Davis County High School in Kaysville, Utah; in 1940, Cowley graduated eighth in his class at the University of Utah.
 He attended medical school at the University of Maryland, from which he graduated in 1944.
 Cowley completed a fellowship at the University of Michigan in Ann Arbor, Michigan.
 In the late 1940s, while serving in the U.S. Army, he received extensive surgical training in Europe.